Updated: Feb 2, 2022

 And if your group can handle it, it's also worthwhile to bring up times that God has not answered a prayer the way we wanted Him to.
 God doesn't always give us what we want when we think we want it.
 There are so many times in my life when God has not answered my prayers as I asked.
 Learning how to trust God under those circumstances is also a critical part of the Christian life, and it's something best learned with the support of our Christian brothers and sisters.

-[Indeed, those stories can be a part of your testimony that you share with people why you are a Christian -- how God has work in your life.]
+[Indeed, those stories can be a part of your testimony that you share with people why you are a Christian -- how God has worked in your life.]

 That discussion may lead to a tough follow-up question: when am I supposed to assume that God is saying "no" to my prayer?
 If so, it's worthwhile to talk about.